miwermi/stock-analysis/README.md

 ### Refactored

-Below are the improved timings with our re-factored code.
-In this case the timings returned are 0.78125 for 2018 and .8046875 for 2017, along with a view of the refactored code.
+Below are the improved timings with our refactored code.
+In this case the timings returned are 0.78125 for 2018 and 0.8046875 for 2017 - a big improvement!
+Under the two years is a view of the refactored code used to run these timings.

 ![One array timing, 2018 data](resources/VBA_Challenge_2018_refactor1.png)